PagerDuty/developer-docs/docs/REST-API/18-PCL-Overview.md

 }

 not data.foo matches 'www' -> true
+not data.missing exists and data.foo matches 'www' -> false
+ not (data.missing exists and data.foo matches 'www') -> true
 not (data.foo exists and data.foo matches 'code') -> false
 ```

 A `not` will also treat [Non-Boolean Evaluations][Non-Boolean Evaluation] as `false`.

 Expression | Evaluates like | Result | Explanation
 -- | -- | -- | --
 `raw_event.invalid_path > 2` | `nil > 2` | ❌ `false` | `>` can only compare two `[number]` or `[date]` types but got `[nil] > [number]`